dustgard/CS410_Bell_Choir_Lab2/README.txt

 	BellChoir class:

         1. Runs the main program.
-        2. Handle the arguments pass to the program for the command line.
+        2. Handle the arguments passed to the program from the command line.
-        3. Creates the SongNotes object with the argument as a parameter.
+        3. Creates the SongNotes object with the location of the file as a parameter.
-        4. Creates the ChoirConductor with notes and uniqueNotes returned from the SongNotes class.
+        4. Creates the ChoirConductor with notes and uniqueNotes provided from the SongNotes class.
-        5. Tells the conductor to assign the unique notes in the song to individual members of the choir.
+        5. It tells the conductor to assign the unique notes in the song to individual members of the choir.
         6. And finally tells the conductor to start playing the song.
 When the song is over the program ends.

     SongNotes class: